Xi voices 'high degree of trust' in Hong Kong leader over unrest

 Chinese President Xi Jinping has expressed a "high degree of trust" in Hong Kong's unpopular leader Carrie Lam as the two met after months of increasingly violent protests in the semi-autonomous city.
 Xi's show of support follows speculation that Beijing was preparing to remove Lam as city authorities struggle to contain pro-democracy demonstrations that have rocked the financial hub.

-Their meeting on the sidelines of an international trade fair Monday followed another weekend of violence in Hong Kong that was marked by a knife attack and the vandalizing of an office of China's official Xinhua news agency.
+Their meeting in Shanghai on Monday followed another weekend of violence in Hong Kong that was marked by a knife attack and the vandalizing of an office of China's official Xinhua news agency.
 Xi said Lam has "done a lot of hard work" and strived to stabilize the situation in Hong Kong, according to a Xinhua readout of their meeting.

 But public anger has been building for years over fears that Beijing has begun eroding those freedoms, especially since Xi came to power.
 Protesters have issued a list of demands, including universal suffrage and an investigation into abuses by police.